FrancescoPaoloL/LearningNLP/readme.md

     Eigenvectors are shown as arrows, with red representing the first eigenvector and blue the second in order to offer a clear and concise representation of both the matrix structure and the directions and magnitudes of its eigenvectors.
     - the other about SVD calculation: (wip)
+    - Collocations: in simple terms, it's a phrase where the words tend to occur together more often than would be expected by chance.
+In order to show you how it works I've made a script that identifies and displays collocations based on their frequency and statistical significance using the Pointwise Mutual Information (PMI) metric.
 TODO...

 ### [WIP]